 \section{Abstract}

-This paper focuses mainly on the bounded Baire one functions.
+This paper focuses mainly on the ring of all bounded Baire one functions on a topological space.
 The uniform norm topology arises from the $\sup$-norm defined on the collection $B_1^*(X)$ of all bounded Baire one functions.
-With respect to this topology, $B_1^*(X)$ is a topological ring as well as a topological vector space.
-It is proved that under uniform norm topology, the set of all positive units (respectively, negative units) form an open set and as a consequence of it, every maximal ideal is closed in $B_1^*(X)$.
+With respect to this topology, $B_1^*(X)$ is a topological ring.
+It is proved that under uniform norm topology, the set of all units forms an open set and as a consequence of it, every maximal ideal of $B_1^*(X)$ is closed in $B_1^*(X)$ with uniform norm topology.
 Since the natural extension of uniform norm topology on $B_1(X)$, when $B_1^*(X) \neq B_1(X)$, does not show up these features, a topology called $m_B$-topology is defined on $B_1(X)$ suitably to achieve these results on $B_1(X)$.
 It is proved that the relative $m_B$ topology coincides with the uniform norm topology on $B_1^*(X)$ if and only if $B_1(X) = B_1^*(X)$.
 Moreover, $B_1(X)$ with $m_B$-topology is 1st countable if and only if $B_1(X) = B_1^*(X)$. \\ The last part of the paper establishes a correspondence between the ideals of $B_1^*(X)$ and a special class of $Z_B$-filters, called $e_B$-filters on a normal topological space $X$.
-It is also observed that for normal spaces, the cardinality of the collection of all maximal ideals of $B_1(X)$ and those of $B_1^*(X)$ are same.
+It is also observed that for normal spaces, the cardinality of the collection of all maximal ideals of $B_1(X)$ and those of $B_1^*(X)$ are the same.

 \keywords{Uniform norm topology, $u_B$-topology, $m_B$-topology, $Z_B$-filter, $Z_B$-ultrafilter, $e_B$-ideal, $e_B$-filter, $e_B$-ultrafilter.} \subjclass[2010]{13A15, 26A21, 54A05, 54C30, 54C50, 54H11, 54H13}